RICS Party Wall Surveyors in City of London

 Use this route if the main need is an early schedule of condition, award progression, or procedural review of drawings and information already prepared for the works.

-Useful where the project is already defined and the next step is formal procedure rather than early scoping.
+Useful where the project is already defined and the priority is formal procedure rather than early scoping.

 Typically instructed by